District 15 (Montgomery County)

 (410) 841-3169, (301) 858-3169

-Senator Feldman received a Bachelor of Science degree in accounting from Penn State University, a Juris Doctor from the University of Pittsburgh School of Law, and a Masters Degree in Government from Johns Hopkins University.
-Brian currently serves as an adjunct professor at Johns Hopkins, teaching graduate courses there on state policymaking and federalism.
+Brian received a Bachelor of Science degree in accounting from Penn State University, a Juris Doctor from the University of Pittsburgh School of Law, and a Master’s Degree in Government from Johns Hopkins University.
+Currently, Brian is an adjunct professor at Johns Hopkins, teaching graduate courses on state policy making and federalism.

-Brian and his wife, Janice, an attorney, have two college aged children, Matthew and Rebecca, who both attended Montgomery County Public Schools.
+Brian and his wife, Janice, an attorney, have two children, Matthew and Rebecca, who both attended Montgomery County Public Schools.